JulianKarlBauer/mechkit/paper/paper.md

 The Python package `mechkit` is a toolkit for researchers in the field of continuum mechanics and material modeling.
-`mechkit` contains methods and operators that simplify common tasks - especially in the area of tensor algebra and tensor notation.
+`mechkit` contains methods and operators for common tasks concerning tensor algebra and tensor notation.

 In the context of engineering applications in three spatial dimensions, deformations and stresses in solids are usually described by second-order tensors.